 The vision that I have for the profession of earthquake engineering expands upon the great work that has already been done — particularly in disaster mitigation.
 This vision has been deepened by both my experiences in disenfranchised communities and my professional expertise in technology’s role in the built environment.

-I hail the projects of Saint Louis, Missouri, where a myriad of suffocating systemic inequities have claimed the lives and bright futures of far too many friends and family members.
+I hail from the projects of Saint Louis, Missouri, where a myriad of suffocating systemic inequities have claimed the lives and bright futures of far too many friends and family members.
 For me, growing up in extreme poverty has had its disadvantages; it often seemed that I was wearing mud-caked clothes.
 The longer I walked in search of opportunities, the more the weight burdened me.
 But if my determination failed me just for a short while, these mud-caked garments would harden in the heat of everyday adversity and encage my will to overcome.
 Much time has passed since I was one of the young kids who played basketball on netless hoops or turned a fraying telephone cord that was used for a game of double-dutch.
 Countless individuals, educational opportunities (including six years at a group home for academically-gifted children from poor backgrounds), and life experiences have helped propel me to the heights where I stand today.
 What remains is a passion for autodidactism, an unassailable work ethic, and a commitment to becoming an engineer who consistently advocates for and designs with communities.

 Working alongside the faculty and using the many research facilities available at Berkeley and UC San Diego, I will build a far-reaching and multidisciplinary engineering education in order to reimagine global disaster mitigation and reconnaissance.
 I am well-positioned for this multidisciplinary approach because I can move between attention to extreme details, as I did while computationally modeling individual stones at Boston Valley Terra Cotta, to the more long-reaching implications, which I deeply investigated during my Master’s thesis research on post-disaster transitional environments.
 This ability, alongside my professional background in architecture, computational design, and emerging technology, places me in a unique position to have a measurable impact on how structural engineering truly uplifts the populations it serves.
 I plan to draw primarily upon structural health monitoring and computational mechanics to extend disaster mitigation in three important ways.